pwittchen/dotfiles/README.md

 # dotfiles
-My scripts, installers and config files for Linux
+My scripts, installers and config files for Ubuntu Linux